 Humanities Faculty Publication Subvention

-The Oregon Humanities Center has been offering author subvention grants since the mid-1990s for UO faculty publications in the humanities and related fields.
+The Oregon Humanities Center has been offering author subvention grants since the mid-1990s for UO faculty publishing books or monographs in the humanities and related fields.
 Recognizing the growing need for humanities publication support, the College of Arts and Sciences began to collaborate with the OHC in 2008-09 in funding subvention requests from CAS faculty.

 The Oregon Humanities Center will continue to consider applications from humanities faculty who are outside CAS.